Is Microsoft 70-486 Exam So Beneficial as Everyone Says? Let’s Find Out What It Can Give You via Practice Tests! - Deadline News

 Exam details and topics

-It is a paid certification test priced by Microsoft at $165 and offered through Pearson VUE.
+It is a paid certification test priced by MCSA 70-486 Real Questions t at $165 and offered through Pearson VUE.
 The exam is available in various languages.
 Precisely, they include Japanese, English, Chinese (Simplified), French, Chinese (Traditional), Portuguese (Brazil), and German.
 Microsoft 70-486 contains drag and drop as well as multiple-choice questions.
 The total number of questions you should expect is about 40-60, and they need to be answered within 2 hours with at least 700 points out of 1000.
 Most of these questions, if not all, are framed around 3 different case studies.
 They are related to six topics:

 - Develop the UX – 15-20%;